vartur/facturelibre/README.md

-# 📄 FactureLibre — Professional invoicing for French micro-entrepreneurs
+# 📄 FactureLibre — Professional invoicing for French microentrepreneurs

-🇫🇷 **Simplify your invoicing.
-Stay compliant.**

-**FactureLibre** is a lightweight yet powerful tool tailored for French micro-entrepreneurs.
+🇫🇷 **FactureLibre** is a lightweight yet powerful tool tailored for French microentrepreneurs.
 It streamlines invoice creation while ensuring full compliance with French tax laws and European e-invoicing standards.

 🇪🇺 Built with [pyfactx](https://github.com/vartur/pyfactx), it generates PDF A/3 invoices compatible with the **Factur-X** / **ZUGFeRD** (**EN 16931**)